Shameer37/Medical-and-Non-Medical-Image-Classifier/README.md

 To classify images from a URL:

-python final_classification_script.py "https://www.radiologyinfo.org/en/info/chest-xray"
+python final_classification_script.py "URL"

 To classify images from a PDF:

-python final_classification_script.py "path/to/your/document.pdf"
+python final_classification_script.py "Path to pdf document"

 This will run the full pipeline, from image extraction to classification, and provide the results in the terminal.